From Cambodian Political Refugee To College Professor

 Vinnie, age 26, and his Vietnamese wife, Suong, loved Mexican food.
 They would often drive to Mexico with their two young children on weekends to eat, shop, and just be tourists.

 Suong promptly hired an attorney.
-At court, his lawyer conceded Vinnie’s crime was equivalent to an aggravated felony.
+At court, the lawyer conceded Vinnie’s crime was equivalent to an aggravated felony.
 This meant Vinnie had no chance for relief from automatic deportation.

 Feeling desperate, they told friends at their church about Vinnie’s situation.
-She was referred to our Hemet immigration attorney office.
+They were informed about other cases where Carlos had successfully served as an attorney for Cambodian immigrants and referred to our Hemet immigration attorney office.

 By the time she contacted us, there was less than one week to file Vinnie’s notice of appeal, allowing Vinnie to remain here while he continued to contest his deportation.